Mizzou Cheerleading showcases nationals routine ahead of competition

-COLUMBIA- Today and tomorrow, the University of Missouri Cheerleading Squad is showcasing their nationals routine to the public before they leave for the NCA College Nationals competition in Daytona, Fla.
+COLUMBIA - The University of Missouri Cheerleading Squad is showcasing their nationals routine to the public before they leave for the NCA College Nationals competition in Daytona, Florida.

 The squad will compete in three different divisions to represent their different teams.